 Then click share:

-And share the item into your custom basemap group.
+And share the item into your custom basemap group by clicking Edit group sharing:

 Step 9 – Set your basemap gallery to the custom basemap group.
 As Administrator, go to your organization Settings, then the Map tab.
 In the Basemap Gallery section choose your custom basemap group to use the basemaps you’ve selected.